Ircam-WAM/improtech-website/pages/home.md

 **Improtech** is both a **musical festival** and an **interdisciplinary workshop** bringing together actors of research and creation from all over the world fostering **musical improvisation** in interaction with **digital intelligences**, in an assumed approach of human-machine **co-creativity**.

-After praised editions in New York, Philadelphia, Athens and Uzeste, **Improtech Paris-Tokyo** (ikTokyo'24) will land down in Tokyo, the sizzling japanese metropolis on july 29.
+After praised editions in New York, Philadelphia, Athens, Uzeste and Tokyo **Improtech Pariso** (ikParis'25) will land down in Paris, at Ircam, where the concept was created, for the first time !

 <br>
 <p align="center">